oracle-livelabs/adb/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     FROM json_movie_data_ext m;</copy>
     ```

-4. It will return the following output:
+4. The above qury will return the following output:

     ![Query result of looping to get lists of multiple values](images/analytics-lab-2-step-2-substep-4.png)